-Inverter Current Limit
+I. Inverter Current Limit

-The inverter output current shall be limited to 230% of the rated load current.
-Two current transformers in separate locations on the output (operating separately, offering redundancy) shall be employed as a means of current sensing.
+The inverter output current shall be limited to 230% of rated load current.
+Two current transformers in separate locations on the output (and operating separately offering redundancy) shall be employed as means of current sensing.

-The inverter current limit protects inverter components from damage due to excessive over-current conditions (e.g. excessive load, faults and reverse current).
+The inverter current limit protects inverter components from damage due to excessive over-current (Excessive load, faults and reverse current).

-J. Inverter Output Isolate
+Inverter Output Isolate